 Investors also get sucked in by great marketing and strong branding.
 Beautifully crafted words can make a difference in attracting capital.
 Over the short-run, slick websites and touching commercials also do wonders to attract capital.
 Great marketing often blinds you to the actual performance numbers until it’s too late.

-Finally, many investors feel better when an old guy who went to an Ivy League school is managing their money versus a computer or a guy who is just following index weighting change instructions.
+Finally, many investors feel better when an old guy who went to an Ivy League school is managing their money.
+When a computer or a guy who is just following index weighting changes, it’s natural not to feel you’re getting your money’s worth.
 People tend to invest more when they feel more comfortable with the person at the helm.

 Passive Over Active Investing All Day

-I personally shoot for ~80% passive and ~20% active investments because I still have an affinity to some of the clients I used to cover.
+I personally shoot for ~85% passive and ~15% active investments.
+The reason is because I still have an affinity to some of the clients I used to cover.
+I also love buying individual stocks if I’m a consumer of their products.

 If you still love the idea of actively run funds, know that there is a level of active involvement in deciding what goes into a particular benchmark and its weighting.
 For example, variables such as market capitalization, profitability, float and liquidity, and geographic revenue composition play a factor in determining the S&P 500 index composition.